Skip to main content

 Decision Flow #

-• Nested structure / matching? → Stack
+1. Nested structure / hierarchy management / matching of pairs? → Stack

-• Next greater/smaller element? → Monotonic stack
+2. boundary finding, Next greater/smaller element? → Monotonic stack, the stack will contain the currently unresolved elements

 In questions like “Generate Parentheses” I think it’s intuitive to think of the recursive solution, which makes sense because it’s a combinations questions and backtracking helps us to the brute-force approach to finding combinations: